microsoft/onnxruntime-genai/examples/python/phi-3-tutorial.md

 pip install --pre onnxruntime-genai-directml
 ```

-### Option 2: Install the CUDA package
+### Option 2: Other operating systems with CUDA

-Install the CUDA package when you are running a Linux machine with CUDA installed.
+Install the CUDA package when you have CUDA installed.
 You can verify whether you have a CUDA capable GPU using this [guide](https://docs.nvidia.com/cuda/cuda-installation-guide-microsoft-windows/index.html#verify-you-have-a-cuda-capable-gpu)

 ```
 pip install numpy
 pip install --pre onnxruntime-genai-cuda --index-url=https://aiinfra.pkgs.visualstudio.com/PublicPackages/_packaging/onnxruntime-genai/pypi/simple/
 ```

-### Option 3: Install the CPU package
+### Option 3: Other configurations

 If you are not running on a GPU, use the CPU package.